-“I give a ...% share of my residuary estate to Age NI, 3 Lower Crescent, Belfast, BT7 1NR (registered charity number XT14600) for its general charitable purposes.
+“I give a ...% share of my residuary estate to Age NI, 3 Lower Crescent, Belfast, BT7 1NR (Registered with the Charity Commission for Northern Ireland NIC104640) for its general charitable purposes.
 I direct that the receipt of the Treasurer or other proper officer shall be a full and sufficient discharge for the said gift”

 Wording for a pecuniary legacy

-“I give the sum of £... (amount in figures and words) to Age NI 3 Lower Crescent, Belfast, BT7 1NR (registered charity number XT14600) for its general charitable purposes.
+“I give the sum of £... (amount in figures and words) to Age NI 3 Lower Crescent, Belfast, BT7 1NR (Registered with the Charity Commission for Northern Ireland NIC104640) for its general charitable purposes.
 I direct that the receipt of the Treasurer or other proper officer shall be a full and sufficient discharge for the said gift”

 Inheritance Tax (IHT) is payable if your taxable estate is worth more than the IHT threshold.
 For the 2015/16 financial year the IHT threshold has been retained at £325,000.
 Most estates are not worth enough for IHT to be payable and so most of us don't need to worry about it.

 Not all of your estate will count for the purposes of calculating IHT, for example anything left to a wife, husband or civil partner is taken off the value of your estate providing you are both permanently resident in the United Kingdom.
 There are also exemptions for certain gifts, such as any gifts to charities.
 The value of non-exempt gifts during the previous seven years may be taken into account in whole or in part depending on how recently the gift was made.
 This is so that people cannot avoid paying IHT by giving away their estate before they die.